 How to Help MTHFR?

-If you find out that you have an MTHFR mutation, one of the most important things you’ll need to assist your body, is: Folate (Vitamin B-9).
+If you find out that you have an MTHFR mutation, one of the most important things you’ll need to assist your body is: Folate (Vitamin B-9).
 Folate is found in leafy greens, asparagus, beans & lentils, broccoli, avocado, & many brightly colored fruits.
-People with mutations (like myself) may not be able to get enough folate from food, in which case supplements are necessary for optimal function.Â
+People with mutations (like myself) aren’t able to get enough folate from food ~ which makes supplements necessary for optimal function.

 Leafy greens & brightly colored fruits like oranges & mangoes help increase folate levels!